All Episodes

 And all of these things could be at risk.

-Then you have to have an understanding of what it is that is important for you to protect.
+And then you have to have an understanding of what it is that is important for you to protect.

-That's at the very core of it.
+I mean, that's at the very core of it.

 What is it that I want to protect?

-If I don't have one, but if I were to have a mistress, then I would say, I want to maintain A certain level of secrecy.
+If I don't have one, but if I were to have a mistress, then I would say I want to maintain a certain level of secrecy.

 Are you married?